 Reptiles can all too often be the forgotten animals when it comes to welfare in captivity, with the majority of studies still focusing on mammals and birds.
-On National Reptile Awareness Day, our Field Director Dave Morgan, gives us his thoughts on Reptile Welfare In Captivity.
+On Reptile Awareness Day, our field director Dave Morgan, gives us his thoughts on reptile welfare in captivity.

 I wish that zoos would make more of an effort to at least use more natural sunlight in their delivery of care for their reptiles – with all its daily and seasonal peculiarity – and in fairness, some do.
 The science of reptile husbandry has considerably developed in the last two decades and through the use of artificial lighting systems, interior climatic control and thermal provision, a great number of species are being regularly bred in captivity on a multi-generational basis.
 However, as I mentioned at the start, reproduction is not necessarily a good welfare/quality of life metric.
 The conditions under which these animals are being kept remains in my opinion, environmentally-minimalistic with very few opportunities for choice or self-selection.

-I recently came across in Brazil what I regard as being the best python enclosure I have ever seen.
-It was a large outdoor “pit” of some 150 square metres in extent, a deep water moat around the perimeter and natural forest vegetation of mature trees and shrubs, and a small swamp in the interior.
+I recently came across in Brazil, what I regard as being the best python enclosure I have ever seen.
+It was a large outdoor ‘pit’ of some 150 square metres, with a deep water moat around the perimeter and natural forest vegetation of mature trees and shrubs, and a small swamp in the interior.
 The enclosure was of course, open to the elements and the prevailing sub-tropical climate.
 There were seven adult Burmese Pythons in this enclosure and despite the density of the vegetation, all were visible, performing natural behaviours such as basking, swimming, active hunting and mating.
-Whilst one can certainly stimulate these behaviours in the artificial enclosures, what I liked about this “python pit” was the diversity and environmental complexity that this naturalistic approach allowed for.
+Whilst one can certainly stimulate these behaviours in the artificial enclosures, what I liked about this ‘python pit’ was the diversity and environmental complexity that this naturalistic approach allowed for.
 Environmental diversity that is difficult (and expensive) to replicate in indoor terraria.
-In this fairly faithful replica of their natural habitat in tropical south-east Asia, I felt certain that the snakes have a very good quality of life: indeed it was conceivable that they were not even aware of being in cage in the first place!
+In this fairly faithful replica of their natural habitat in tropical Southeast Asia, I feel certain that the snakes have a very good quality of life: indeed it was conceivable that they are not even aware of being in a cage in the first place!